Geomantic figures

+Each figure carries distinct attributes and meanings.
+Figures are classified by qualities like stability or mobility, impartiality or partiality, and entering or exiting.
+These classifications provide nuances in interpretation.
+The figures are associated with elements, zodiac signs, planets, and body parts.
+They can be paired according to their qualities and properties.
+The figures' astrological correspondences introduced in the European tradition further enriched their meanings and connections.

-The geomantic figures
+The sixteen figures

+Each of the figures is composed of four lines, each line containing either one or two points.

 Via

 Latin for "the Way".
 The figure resembles a road or path.
 It is considered bad of most things, but good with concerns of roads, travels, or journeys.
 Astrologically it is associated with Cancer and the waning Moon and both its inner and outer elements are water.
 All the elements in Via are active and as such the figure indicates change more than any other figure.
 Regarding the outcome of the situation being divined, it is neutral, unless change by itself infers a positive or negative result.
 This figure inverts any figure when added, giving it another meaning of change.
 Its planetary ruler is Chashmodai, its Intelligence is the Intelligence of Intelligences Malkah beTarshishim ve-ad Ruachoth Shechalim, and its Spirit is the Spirit of Spirits is Shad Barshemoth ha-Shartathan.
 It is associated with the deities Diana and Mercurius and the angels Gabriel and Muriel.
 It is associated with the stomach.